Knachie/Collatz-Conjecture/README.md

-The code isn't finished yet.
-You can put the files into visual studio if you want to work on it yourself.
+The code works.
+If you want to try it you can download it and visual studio and put the files in your projects folder.